-US Army Europe and NATO's IT arm have signed an agreement in March further increasing support for the US elements of NATO's enhanced Forward Presence in the East as the US steps up its deployment.
+US Army Europe and NATO's IT arm have signed an agreement in March increasing support for the US elements of NATO's enhanced Forward Presence in the East, ahead of their deployment.

 As part of the Joint Partnership Statement, the NATO Communication and Information (NCI) Agency will provide new solutions to US Army Europe, further enhancing how it interacts with forces from other Allied Nations.